Frank7779/littleTimesSeriesStuff/readme.txt

 The data is stored in the csv-file called timesSeries1_R.csv.

 ACUTAL R CODE FOR TIME SERIES ANALYSIS:
-This first R script (timeSeries1.R) imports the data needed from the csv-file, does one calculation, creates time series and plots them (aif run via CLI exports them in one pdf-file).
+The first R-script (timeSeries1.R) shows the very basic.
+It imports the data needed from the csv-file, does one calculation, creates time series and plots them.
+The second R-script (timesSeries2.R) starts with some advanced stuff.
+It runs (not quite fitting) a simple regression modell and plots the regression line.

 PREVIEW:
 More sophisticated code examples (actual time series analysis etc.) coming soon.